FrederickGeek8/syncthing-android/README.md

 # Note About This Version
-[The original syncthing-android](https://github.com/syncthing/syncthing-android) had its development discontinued back at the end of 2024. **This fork is a _personal_ fork where I will keep the [syncthing binary submodule](https://github.com/FrederickGeek8/syncthing-android/tree/main/syncthing/src/github.com/syncthing) up to date.** If you consider the original application to be "stable" (which it was for me), then the maintenance required is minimal -- I would encourage you to try it out!
+[The original syncthing-android](https://github.com/syncthing/syncthing-android) had its development discontinued back at the end of 2024. **This fork is a _personal_ fork where I will keep the [syncthing binary submodule](/syncthing/src/github.com/syncthing) up to date.** If you consider the original application to be "stable" (which it was for me), then the maintenance required is minimal -- I would encourage you to try it out!

+**I have published a guide in [MAINTENANCE.md](/MAINTENANCE.md) for keeping this app up-to-date with the upstream binary.** Most of the build process is automated in GitHub Actions, so the procedure is quite simple for a (somewhat) novice programmer.

 **IMPORTANT:** I am _not_ maintaining this fork for _you_, so there should be no expectation that I will continue to maintain it.
 I encourage you to not rely on this fork.
 This is truly a "no liability, no warranty" situation.
+I would encourage you to read my guide in [MAINTENANCE.md](MAINTENANCE.md) so that you can do the same level of maintenance yourself.

 Below is the original README.